 I’m Jim Rawles, the Proprietor of Elk Creek Company.
 You may recognize my name.
 I’m a novelist, survivalist blogger, and the co-author of the widely read Pre-1899 Cartridge Guns FAQ.
+I have more than 42 years of experience with antique guns.
 At Elk Creek Company we offer carefully hand-selected pre-1899 antique guns.
 Whether you are looking for investment-grade antiques, or just practical shooters, we have what you need, with no pesky Federal paperwork or FBI background check!

 We specialize in genuine antique guns made from 1873 to 1898 that are chambered for currently-produced factory cartridges.
 Many of our guns are “fresh off the ranch”, since we regularly travel to estate sales, farm auctions, and gun shows–primarily in Idaho, Montana, and Wyoming.
 We do not deal much in muzzleloaders–mainly we sell Federally antique cartridge guns.
 Ammunition is available for nearly all of the guns that we sell.
 We ship nationwide.

 All of our listed prices are in terms of Pre-1965 U.S. silver legal tender coinage.
 (Meaning: 1964 or earlier mint date dimes, quarters, or half dollars.)
 We also accept debased Federal Reserve Notes (FRNs) at a multiplier, in the form of cash, personal checks, bank checks, bank money orders, or U.S. Postal service Money Orders (USPS PMOs.)